 Comorbidity with psychological distress was related to poorer health outcomes and poorer health-related quality of life.
 Depression makes all pain harder to cope with and takes away the will to fight it as well.

 When it comes to comorbids I have many.
-I have fibromyalgia, depression, suicidal thoughts and actions, allodynia (which can be extremely painful), asthma and I believe thought not in this article Hypothyroidism is a comorbid and I have that one as well.
+I have fibromyalgia, depression, suicidal thoughts and actions, allodynia (which can be extremely painful), asthma and I believe though not in this article Hypothyroidism is a comorbid and I have that one as well.
 Under CVD is our white matter brain lesions, and I have those as well.
 That would be these:

 Sub-clinical vascular brain lesions